Sober Curious Movement

 Lesson Overview

 Have you ever participated in global movements such as “Meatless Mondays” or “Drynuary”?
-In this lesson, students will learn about drinking culture and the reasons for being sober.
-This lesson features a video about a new millennial trend of decreasing alcohol consumption.
-Students will learn and practice the use of "gerunds and infinitives" and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore drinking culture and the reasons for being sober.
+The lesson features a video about a new millennial trend of reducing alcohol consumption.
+Students will learn and practice the use of gerunds and infinitives, along with related vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets designed for both adult and teenage learners, ensuring an interactive and thought-provoking learning experience.

 Lesson Objectives